A TESS View of Post-Eruption Variability in the Novae V1405 Cas,V1716 Sco, and V1674 Her: Discussion

 The spin evolution of \ncas\ differs from that of the other recent fast nova studied in this paper, \nher.
 Immediately following its outburst, \nher\ experienced a brief but powerful spin-down ($\dot{P} \approx$ +5.4$\times$10$^{-8}$ s s$^{-1}$), which was attributed to angular momentum conservation in the expanding nova shell \citep{2022ApJ...940L..56P}.
 However, this effect was transient.
 After just 15 days, the system transitioned to a state of rapid, accretion-driven spin-up at a rate of $\dot{P} \approx$ -5.8$\times$10$^{-9}$ s s$^{-1}$.
-The persistent, powerful spin-down we measure in \ncas\ is fundamentally different.
-It is not a short-lived post-outburst artifact but rather a sustained braking torque, consistent with a magnetic propeller state.
+The persistent, powerful spin-down we measure in \ncas\ seems to be fundamentally different.
+It lasted at least $\sim$56 days, suggesting a sustained braking torque, consistent with a magnetic propeller state.
 This comparison highlights that while multiple mechanisms can affect the white dwarf's spin in the aftermath of a nova, the enduring and strong spin-down in \ncas\ points squarely towards a propeller-dominated regime.